adaltas/node-nikita/docs/content/action/tools/index.md

 # Tools

-Tools are plain JavaScript functions providing common functionalities to Nikita's actions.
+Tools provide additionnal functionalities to Nikita's actions.
 They are available inside the [action handler](/current/action/handler) under the `tools` property of the first argument.

 ## Usage